The first section is

 autosave key controls wether the changes on the runtime made via API to the configuration will be saved or not.
 When enabled, every change triggers first a backup of the current TOML file (in the

-/backup directory, with the current UTC timestamp as suffix), and then save the new values on the existing files.
+/config/backup directory, with the current UTC timestamp as suffix), and then save the new values on the existing files.
 Note that only certains commands trigger autosaving.

 immersion key indicates wether immersion mode is enabled or not.
 When enabled, this mode sets the fan speed to a fixed zero, and ignores the minimum number of fans check.